-The authors would like to thank the members who belong to Department of Land Resources and Environment, Faculty of Agriculture, Khon Kaen University.
+The authors would like to thank the members who belong to, Integrated Water Resource Management Research and Development Center in Northeast Thailand, Khon Kaen University, Thailand.
 This work is supported by Japan Public-Private Partnership Student Study Abroad Program TOBITATE!
 Young Ambassador Program.